zbismo/FP-AEM-3103/README.md

   # Code Listing
   A list of each function/script and a single-line description of what it does.
 The name of the function/script should link to the file in the repository on GitHub.
+   [V Gam H R] = setup_sim();
+   This setup function allows us to make our main code more efficient by storing our initialized values and other known paramaters, and loading them in when we run the file.

   # Figures

   ## Fig. 1: Single Parameter Variation